HealthInfo Canterbury

 The treatment will depend on the cause of the infection and how severe it is.
 If the cause is bacterial meningitis, it will be treated with high-dose antibiotics.

 To reduce the risk of meningitis, make sure you have good hand hygiene.
-Also, don't share personal items such as drink bottles, eating utensils, toothbrushes and lipsticks.
+Also, do not share personal items such as drink bottles, eating utensils, toothbrushes and lipsticks.

 There are some vaccines available for the bacteria and viruses that can cause meningitis.